Bike Share Toronto: Payment and Pricing

+Reduced Fare Pass Program

+Subsidized Toronto Community Housing tenants are eligible for the Annual 30 plan for a reduced price of $5, while market rate tenants are eligible for a 20% discount off annual membership rates.
+Ontario Disability Support Program recipients may qualify for annual memberships, where the e-bike per-minute fee is reduced to 0.

+Corporate and Student Discounts

+Employees of registered companies or students and faculty members from registered schools can receive a 20% discount to their membership rates.

 Bikes

-The bicycles are utility bicycles; they have a unisex step-through frame with an upright seating position.
+The bicycles are utility bicycles; they have a step-through frame with an upright seating position.
 They are equipped with internal hub gears, drum brakes, fenders, chain guard, generator lights, and a front rack.
 The conventional bikes are PBSC's "Iconic" model.
 The e-bikes which have been ordered for the e-bike pilot project are PBSC's "E-Fit" model.
 All the bikes have been configured with three-speed hubs.
-There are also 300 pedal-assist e-bikes available, which were added in the 2020 expansion.
+The e-bike rollout started in 2020, with 300 pedal-assist electronic bikes.
+By 2024, there were 1600 e-bikes in the system.

 Mobile apps

 A mobile app can be used to rent bikes, instead of using the payment kiosk at stations.
-The officially-recommended mobile app is the "PBSC" app (formerly named "CycleFinder").
+Until 2024, the officially-recommended mobile app was the "PBSC" app (formerly named "CycleFinder").
 A competing app, called Transit, also works.
+In 2024, Bike Share Toronto announced a new official app, simply titled "Bike Share Toronto," developed by Lyft Inc.

-Sponsorship and promotions
+Sponsorship and Promotions

 Between late 2014 and 2016, TD Canada Trust sponsored Toronto Bike Share, covering "all operating costs" at a cost of $750,000 a year.
 This sponsorship was not renewed.
-In 2020, the TPA signed a 3 year deal with Bell Media (Astral) for advertising rights at stations.
+In 2020, the TPA signed a 3-year deal with Bell Media (Astral) for advertising rights at stations.
 The TPA also stated that they were investigating the potential of a systemwide corporate sponsor, similar to other systems like Santander Cycles in London.

+In May 2023, it was announced that Tangerine Bank had signed a five year sponsorship agreement with Bike Share Toronto.
+This would help fund initiatives included in a 4-year growth plan, with Tangerine Bank customers receiving rewards for using the system.